vinayavincent57/adaptive-taxonomy-mapper/README.md

 Handling UNMAPPED Cases

 UNMAPPED is a deliberate design choice used when story context does not provide sufficiently strong or unambiguous signals to confidently assign a taxonomy-defined sub-genre.
-This prevents forced categorization and preserves taxonomy integrity.
+This prevents forced classification, reduces misclassification risk, and preserves taxonomy integrity.

 Documentation